kyma-project/examples/jaeger/README.md

 ### Integrate with Grafana

-Jaeger can be provided as datasource integrated to Grafana, for example as part of a Grafana installation as described in the [Prometheus tutorial](./../prometheus/README.md).
-For that, deploy a Grafana datasource like this:
+Jaeger can be provided as a data source integrated into Grafana.
+For example, it can be part of a Grafana installation as described in the [Prometheus tutorial](./../prometheus/README.md).
+To have a Jaeger data source as part of the Grafana installation, deploy a Grafana data source in the following way:

 ```bash
 cat <<EOF | kubectl -n $KYMA_NS apply -f -